Driving Design Impact through Intentionality

 Transforming key themes

-Each team within Design — Research, Product Design, Visual Communications — had its own manager reporting into me.
-I set up workshops with the leads to assess the status quo in relation to these themes.
-For example, we mapped out where we were falling short on areas like craft and quality and what we had got right.
-We then outlined the desired state — what we wanted the future of design at Blinkist to be in the next 1–2 years.
+Each team within Design — Research, Product Design, and Visual Communications — had its own manager reporting to me.
+I organised workshops with the leads to evaluate our current status across these themes.
+For instance, for each theme we pinpointed areas where there were gaps, as well as aspects where we excelled.
+Together, we outlined our aspirations — envisioning the future of design at Blinkist over the next 1–2 years.

-Here is the theme of 'Exceptional User Experience', transformed into a more aspirational yet actionable statement:
+Here is that theme on 'Exceptional User Experience', transformed into a more aspirational yet actionable statement:

 "Our product is 'best-in-class'; it's delightful to use, low in friction and beautiful...From the fundamental core tasks being expertly designed to unexpected touches of care and thoughtfulness.
 The Blinkist product is differentiated and lacks the pain points of our competitors.
 We're able to deliver this exceptional experience because designers have the support and confidence to advocate for design-driven topics"